-- Properties not located in an Eligible Parish.
-See §11, Definitions. - Properties not allowed LIHTCs, pursuant to Section 42(h)(4) of the Code. - Properties deemed non-feasible or non-viable by the LHC, based on its underwriting review. - Properties failing to submit a complete and fully responsive application for award of funding, or to respond to questions and concerns put forth by the LHC by the deadline imposed by the LHC for such responses when submitting an inquiry to the applicant. - Properties failing to submit timely and proper fees as required.
+- Properties not allowed LIHTCs, pursuant to Section 42(h)(4) of the Code. - Properties deemed non-feasible or non-viable by the LHC, based on its underwriting review. - Properties failing to submit a complete and fully responsive application for award of funding, or to respond to questions and concerns put forth by the LHC by the deadline imposed by the LHC for such responses when submitting an inquiry to the applicant. - Properties failing to submit timely and proper fees as required.
 See §10.1, Application Fees. - Lease to Own Properties; because of the structure of the CBDG-DR Gap Financing Mortgage, lease-to-own (Year 16) properties will not be permitted. - Projects which do not satisfy the requirements of §1.5, Eligible Projects.